-28 Supported Protocols

-In the table below, the normal databases available in the ECTb4 are listed by "Title", in the same order as they appear in the dropdown list on the Verify window.
-The Description column gives details of the suggested acquisition and processing parameters for use when handling patient data that is to be compared to each normal database.
-The column "IDS Optimized" will contain "yes" if the database has been converted for use with the IDS artificial intelligence system.
-See section 25 of this manual for more on IDS.
+28 Suppported Protocols In the table below, the normal databases available in the ECTb4 are listed by "Title", in the same order as they ap window.
+The Description column gives details of the suggested acquisition and processing parameters for use w compared to each normal database.
+The column "IDS Optimized" will contain "yes" if the database has been cor intelligence system.
+See section 25 of this manual for more on IDS. hen handling patient data that is to be Technical Reference Doc # 2010 ECTb4 Rev J